-We work closely with national and international Non Governmental Organisations (NGOs), policy makers and other organisations such as the World Health Organization’s Framework Convention on Tobacco Control Secretariat.
+We work closely with national and international NGOs, policy makers and other organisations such as the World Health Organization’s Framework Convention on Tobacco Control Secretariat.
 We provide evidence to parliamentary inquiries, ministerial and inter-ministerial meetings, and work extensively with the media.

-We lead the tobacco industry monitoring and research work for STOP, a global tobacco industry watchdog.
+We are part of STOP, a global tobacco industry watchdog.

 Our members include staff and PhD students from across the Faculty of Humanities and Social Sciences, and the School of Management.

 Our work has been recognised through numerous awards and accolades – see the full list here.